 Hey y’all.
 It’s hard to ignore the popularity of kombucha these days…but really why would you want to?
 It’s delicious and has so many health benefits for you.
-From probiotics, to antioxidants, to aiding against disease kombucha has become a staple in my diet regime.
-The only downfall is constantly dishing out money for something that is really so easy (and fun) to make yourself.
-Now that we are all settled down we have begun our own kombucha brewing process.
+From probiotics, to antioxidants, to aiding against diseases, kombucha has become a staple in my every day eating habits.
 If you love the ‘buch just as much as we do, join the fun and start brewing your own today!

 First off, you’ll need a scoby.
 The mighty symbiotic culture of bacteria and yeast….sounds kinda gross but it’s what gives the ‘buch the almightly health benefits.
 While you could purchase a premade scoby here it’s much more fun and cheaper to start one yourself.